Error Handling

 entirely in a separate class, that can be reused, all without writing

-callback and at the same time being
+or passing a single onChanged callback and at the same time being

 able to reset the content of the fields simply by changing the values